nebari-dev/nebari-docs/docs/docs/how-tos/fine-grained-permissions.md

   ![Keycloak client add jupyterhub role](/img/how-tos/keycloak_jupyterhub_client.png)

-- 2. On the Add Role form, write a meaningful name and description for the role on what this role plans to accomplish and hit "Save".
+- 2. On the "Add Role" form, write a meaningful name and description for the role on what this role plans to accomplish and hit "Save".

   ![Keycloak clients add jupyterhub role form](/img/how-tos/keycloak_jupyterhub_add_role.png)

 - 3. Now the role should be created, but it does nothing.
-Lets adds some permissions to it, by clicking on the "Attributes" tab and adding scopes for the same.
+Lets add some permissions to it, by clicking on the "Attributes" tab and adding scopes for the same.

      ![Keycloak clients add jupyterhub role form](/img/how-tos/keycloak_add_role_attributes.png)